heptarch/heptarch.github.io/drafts/demon.md

 West District Post Office, a third of a mile distant.
 The network made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus.
+Although the
-The project was abandoned in 1869, although the Post Office continued to use the network in a desultory fashion until the mid 70s.
+Post Office continued to use the network in a desultory fashion, it was abandoned in the 70s.

 But the